Spinach Salad with Bacon and Eggs

 Mushrooms: I use cremini mushrooms, which are baby portobello mushrooms.
 White button mushrooms also work well in this salad.

-Bacon: For the easiest, no fuss way to cook bacon, follow my tips and instructions for how to cook bacon in the oven.
+Bacon: For the easiest, no fuss way to cook bacon, follow my tips and instructions for how to cook bacon in the oven or make Air Fryer Bacon.
 You can cook the bacon ahead of time and refrigerate it until you are ready to assemble the salad.

 Hard Boiled Eggs: You can cook the hard boiled eggs ahead of time and refrigerate the cooked eggs until you are ready to use them.
 Learn how to boil eggs that are perfectly cooked.
 If you have an Instant Pot, try my easy peel Instant Pot Hard Boiled Eggs recipe.
 I like to cut the eggs in half for this spinach salad because they tend to fall apart more when I slice them into smaller pieces.